Talkin’ Jazz Lecture Series

 Ella Jane Fitzgerald was born on April 25, 1917, in Newport News, Virginia.
 After a long career, that included 13 Grammy Awards, countless Downbeat Jazz Awards, the Kennedy Center Honors, the Presidential Medal of Freedom and the National Medal of the Arts (and many, many others), Ella performed her last concert at Carnegie Hall in 1991.
 She passed away in her Beverly Hills home on June 15, 1996 due to complications from Diabetes.

 A mainstay on the vibrant New York Jazz scene and the finest clubs and concert halls around the world, Champian Fulton she has performed with musical royalty such as Lou Donaldson, Frank Wess, Eric Alexander, Buster Williams, and Louis Hayes.
 From New York to Barcelona, Champian’s swinging style and charismatic performances have made her a guardian of the legacy of Jazz.
 Jazz education is also a concern near and dear to Champian’s heart, having been inspired by the late Great Clark Terry’s tireless advocacy for the perpetuation of the craft.
 Clark coached her on rehearsal techniques, performance etiquette, private teaching, and the business of the Jazz.
 She strives to impart this unique knowledge to students around the world.
 In addition to her involvement in the Litchfield Jazz Camp and the Rutgers Jazz Institute, Champian is an integral part of our Jazz Arts Academy faculty.

-Here are some of our talks from previous years:
+Here are some of Jazz Arts Project’s speakers from previous years:

 - “The State of Jazz” Dorthaan Kirk and Sheila Anderson, two venerable personalities from WBGO Jazz 88.3